 Supporting families through pregnancy, birth, and feeding has always been the common thread in my work.
 I’ve had the privilege of caring for people in some of their most vulnerable and transformative seasons — and that responsibility is something I hold deeply.

-But beyond my credentials, I’m also a mom of two.
-I’ve breastfed both of my children (and I’m still nursing my youngest!).
+Beyond my credentials, I’m also a mom of two.
+I’ve breastfed both of my children (and still nursing my youngest!).
 I know firsthand that feeding journeys can be beautiful, exhausting, empowering and confusing — often all at once.

-Outside of my clinical work, I love spending time with my family, practicing yoga and being outdoors.
-I’m a registered yoga teacher (though not currently teaching) and Reiki certified.
+Outside of my clinical work, I love spending time with my family, practicing yoga, and being outdoors.
+I am also a registered yoga teacher and Reiki certified (a complementary practice focused on relaxation and calming the nervous system).
 These practices continue to shape how I think about the body — not just as something to “fix,” but as something to listen to, support and trust.

-In Sanskrit, Soma refers to a sacred ritual drink (often called the “nectar of the moon”), symbolizing fluid, flow, and the elixir of life.
+In Sanskrit, Soma refers to a sacred ritual drink—often called the “nectar of the moon”—symbolizing fluidity, flow, and the elixir of life.
 A fitting metaphor for breast milk.

-In ancient Greek, soma simply means “body.”
-A reminder that your body is not just a vessel — it is powerful, intelligent, and worthy of thoughtful care.
+In ancient Greek, soma simply means “body”—a reminder that your body is not just a vessel, but something powerful, intelligent, and worthy of thoughtful care.

-At Soma Lactation & Maternal Care, lactation isn’t treated as just a feeding issue.
-It’s a whole-body, whole-person experience.
-And it deserves support that reflects that.
+At Soma Lactation & Maternal Care, lactation is not treated as just a feeding issue.
+It is a whole-body, whole-person experience—and it deserves support that reflects that.

-I created Soma because I believe families deserve better postpartum care.
+I created Soma because families deserve better postpartum and lactation support.

 My goal is to offer care that feels steady, continuous, and deeply supportive during this transition.

-And if something more complex comes up?
-My nurse practitioner training allows me to integrate medical expertise seamlessly — without sending you elsewhere or adding more appointments to your already full plate.
+If something more complex arises, my nurse practitioner training allows me to integrate medical expertise seamlessly—without sending you elsewhere or adding more appointments to your already full plate.

 I believe deeply in evidence-based medicine.
-I also believe in supporting regulation, nervous system balance, and the body’s natural healing capacity.
+I also value supporting regulation, nervous system balance, and the body’s natural capacity to heal.

-That means blending clinical knowledge with integrative approaches — always in a way that aligns with your goals and comfort.
+This means blending clinical knowledge with integrative approaches—always in a way that aligns with your goals and comfort.

 This is not checklist care.

-Visits are intentionally unhurried.
-We move at your pace.
-Some families need hands-on help.
+Visits are intentionally unhurried, and we move at your pace.
+Some families need hands-on support.
 Some need education.
 Some need reassurance.
-Some just need space to exhale and be heard.
+Some simply need space to exhale and be heard.

-My role is to meet you where you are — without pressure, without comparison, without judgment.
+My role is to meet you where you are, without pressure, comparison, or judgment.

 After each visit, my hope is that you leave feeling: